Murwillumbah railway station: Description

 The complex comprises a type 12 station pre-cast concrete freight station, erected c.
 1926; a goods shed being a side shed without awning with an end platform, erected in 1894.
 Other structures included a concrete/steel/brick platform face; a water tower with a round brick base with cast iron tank over, erected c.
-1894; and a jib crane - T533, erected 1894.
+1894; and a jib crane – T533, erected 1894.

-Murwillumbah had one platform, with a passing loop and motorail siding at the northern end of the station.
+Murwillumbah has one platform, with a passing loop and motorail siding at the northern end of the station.
 It was served by trains from Sydney including the North Coast Mail until 1973, when replaced by the Gold Coast Motorail which in February 1990 was replaced by a XPT service.

 Heritage listing

 Murwillumbah is a good example of a station constructed in the 1920s from pre cast concrete, the predominant material of the period of which relatively little has survived.
 The building is a substantial structure which has maintained the form of the earlier building with the change of material.
 It forms part of a group that contains a very good goods shed example and a rare water tank on a round brick base, only three of these were built, all on the north coast line.
 The station building has had some recent additions of poor quality which detract from significance.
 The site is also significant because of its connection with the carrying of vehicles on the Motorail service (no longer operating) and the facilities connected with that activity.

 The Murwillumbah railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.